pdey6/RepData_PeerAssessment1/PA1_template.md

 ## [1] 17568     3
 ```

-# What is mean total number of steps taken per day?
+## 2. What is mean total number of steps taken per day?

-*1. Calculate the total number of steps taken per day*
+*Calculate the total number of steps taken per day*

 ```r